chaseruskin/orbit/docs/src/commands/plan.md

 `--force` will overwrite the lockfile regardless if it is already in sync with the current working ip's manifest data.

+When updating the lockfile, this command will download and install any new dependencies if necessary.
+To only download an ip, see the `download` command.
+To only install an ip, see the `install` command.

+If an installed dependency's computed checksum does not match the checksum stored in the lockfile, it assumes the installation to be corrupt and will re-install the dependency to the cache.

 ## __OPTIONS__

 `--top <unit>`